- Why doesn't ClearCorrect accept alginate material for impressions?

 Alginate dries out and the material itself can shrink or expand depending on environmental factors.
 This can make the aligner too big or too small, depending on any changes.

-Why can't I submit my case with metal trays?
+Why can't I submit my case with metal or mesh trays?

 ClearCorrect does not accept metal trays because they're incompatible with our scanning process.